cbourke/ComputerScienceI/honors/hacks/hack10.0/readme.md

 -   Code for the RNA-to-protein `Map` as well as a demonstration on how to use it has been provided in the `ProteinTranslator.java` source file.
 You should add your translation code using this class.
+All classes should be in the `unl.soc` package.

 -   **Hint**: Code reuse is a Very Good Thing.
 Your protein program can use your file utility methods, but also: feel free to include any